Regulation

 Practical Guidance: Managing Both Regulations

 Do not build separate compliance programs for GDPR and the AI Act.
-Instead, create an integrated AI governance framework that addresses both.
-Your data protection team and your AI governance team should work together — or, ideally, be the same team with expanded responsibilities.
+Create an integrated AI governance framework that addresses both.
+Your data protection team and your AI governance team should work together, or ideally be the same team with expanded responsibilities.

 Where an AI system processes personal data and is classified as high-risk, conduct DPIA and FRIA as a combined process.
 Start with the DPIA (which you may already be required to do), then extend it to cover the broader fundamental rights analysis required by the FRIA.
-Our platform's multi-framework risk mapping tool is designed for exactly this purpose.
+Our platform's multi-framework risk mapping tool supports this workflow.

 The European Data Protection Board (EDPB) and the European AI Office are expected to issue joint guidance on the relationship between GDPR and the AI Act.
-This guidance will be particularly important for clarifying how DPIAs and FRIAs should interact, and how enforcement will be coordinated between DPAs and AI Act authorities.
+This will be especially important for clarifying how DPIAs and FRIAs should interact and how enforcement will be coordinated between DPAs and AI Act authorities.

 What DPOs Should Do Now

-If you are a Data Protection Officer (DPO), you are uniquely positioned to lead your organization's AI Act compliance effort.
-Here is what we recommend:
+If you are a Data Protection Officer, you are well positioned to lead your organization's AI Act compliance effort.
+A few concrete steps to consider:

-- Upskill your team on AI Act specifics — leverage your existing regulatory expertise
+• Upskill your team on AI Act specifics, building on existing regulatory expertise

-Our DPO solution is designed specifically for data protection professionals who need to bridge GDPR and AI Act compliance.
-Start with a free risk assessment to see where your AI systems fall under both frameworks.
+Our DPO solution helps data protection professionals bridge GDPR and AI Act compliance.
+Try a free risk assessment to see where your AI systems fall under both frameworks.